-Adherence to lifestyle recommendations
+1 Adherence to lifestyle recommendations

-The questions in the lifestyle section of the survey were not mandatory.
-Therefore, not all participants answered every question.
-Percentages are based on the total number of participants that provided an answer to the specific question.
+2 The questions in the lifestyle section of the survey were not mandatory.
+Therefore, not all participants

-Most patients (n = 143/215 [66.8%]) had received lifestyle recommendations from their cardiologist, 63/215 (29.3%) patients did not receive lifestyle recommendations and 9/215 (4.1%) were unaware if recommendation had been given.
-Of the patients who received lifestyle recommendations, 14/142 (9.9%) participants were advised against practicing any sports, while 73/142 (51.4%) were allowed to practice non-competitive sports, and 34/142 (23.9%) were allowed to participate in sports activities without any constraints.
-Thirteen (10.7%) of the 121 participants who received a restrictive sports recommendation -i.e. either to use a heart rate monitor, to refrain from competitive sports, or to refrain from practicing any sports.
-Were allowed in sports without any limitation (Figure 3).
+Most patients (n=143/215 [66.8%]) had received lifestyle recommendations from their cardiologist, 63/215 (29.3%) patients did not receive lifestyle recommendations and 9/215 (4.1%) were unaware if recommendation had been given.
+Of the patients who received lifestyle recommendations, 14/142 (9.9%) participants were advised against practicing any sports, while 73/142 (51.4%) were allowed to practice non-competitive sports, and 34/142 (23.9%) were allowed to exercise using a heart rate monitor, while 21/142 (14.8%) were allowed to participate in sports activities without any constraints.
+Thirteen (10.7%) of the 121 participants who received a restrictive sports recommendation - i.e. either to use a heart rate monitor, to refrain from competitive sports, or to refrain from practicing any sports - were involved in sports without any limitation (Figure 3).

-Prior to diagnosis, 152 patients had a median duration of sports performance of 6 [3-10] h/week.
-At present, 141 CPVT patients reported a median duration of sports performance of 4 [3-7] h/week.
-Most participants (n = 119/147, 81.0%) currently practiced sports on a recreational level, while 10 (6.8%) participants performed sports on a regional, national, or international level.
+Prior to diagnosis, 152 patients had a median duration of sports performance of 6 [3-10] hours per week.
+At present, 141 CPVT patients reported a median duration of sports performance of 4 [3-7] hours per week.
+Most participants (n=119/147, 81.0%) currently practiced sports on a recreational level, while 10 (6.8%) participants performed sports on a regional, national or international level.
 Eighty-six of 209 (41.1%) participants noted being a little or very afraid of practicing sports.
 Furthermore, 112/207 (54.1%) participants wanted to be more involved in sports than they currently were, including 30 patients who indicated anxiety as one of the reasons that limited their sports participation.